 Lawn Striping 101 with Brian Latimer

-First, it’s important to note that the visible “stripes” found on high-end lawns or athletic fields aren’t created by varying lawn mower blade heights.
+First, it’s important to note that the visible “stripes” and patterns found on high-end lawns or athletic fields aren’t created by varying lawn mower blade heights.
 Likewise, stripes are not created by using different grass types.
 Simply put, the contrasting grass colors and patterns of the lawn striping you see are caused by light reflecting off blades of grass after they’ve been bent in opposite directions.

 Do I Need A Striping Kit?

 Latimer explains that a striping kit isn’t required to create a beautifully striped lawn.
 Instead, he outlines various inexpensive, after-market accessories and striping techniques that will do the trick just fine.

 What is the Best Grass For Striping ?

 Latimer suggests that wider blade, cool-season grasses like fescues, ryes, bentgrass and bluegrass work best.
 On the other hand, shorter, warm-season grasses like Bermuda, carpetgrass, St. Augustine or zoysia don’t stay bent long enough to hold the effect because their blades are usually stiffer and tougher.
 If your lawn has shorter grass type, then you will have better success with a turf striping kit.

 How Do I Get More Defined Lawn Patterns?

 For more visually defined stripes and patterns on your lawn, make multiple passes.